vshl/Pictachio/README.md

 ### Known issues

 * Returning from the camera after taking a photo doesn't always load the new image.
-There needs to be a delay until I can reload the images from the database.
+There needs to be a delay until it can reload the images from the database.

 #### Contributors: